fatiando/harmonica/MAINTENANCE.md

 ## Continuous Integration

-We use TravisCI and Azure Pipelines continuous integration (CI) services to build and test the project on Windows, Linux, and Mac.
+We use GitHub Actions continuous integration (CI) services to build and test the project on Windows, Linux, and Mac.
-The configuration files for these services are `.travis.yml` and `.azure-pipelines.yml`.
+The configuration files for these services are inside `.github/workflows`.
-Both rely on the `requirements.txt` file to install the required dependencies using conda and the `Makefile` to run the tests and checks.
+They rely on the `requirements.txt` file to install the required dependencies using conda and the `Makefile` to run the tests and checks.

-Travis also handles all of our deployments automatically:
+Actions also handle all of our deployments automatically:

 * Updating the development documentation by pushing the built HTML pages from the *master* branch onto the `dev` folder of the *gh-pages* branch.